volodymyrhudyma/blog/content/blog/react-hooks-useref.md

 };
 ```

-Using a callback ref makes sure that even if the child component displays the **input** DOM node later, we will still be notified about it in the parent component and will be able to take an action based on that.
+Using a callback reference ensures that even if the child component displays the **input** DOM node later, we are still notified about it in the parent component and are able to perform an action based on it.

-Click [here](https://codesandbox.io/s/818zzk8m78) to view an example.
+Click [here](https://codesandbox.io/s/818zzk8m78) to see an example.

-**Important note:** Pass an empty array as the dependency to the **useCallback()** hook to make sure that React won't change the callback between re-renders.
+**Important note:** Pass an empty array as a dependency to the **useCallback()** hook to ensure that React does not change the callback between re-renders.

 ## Store Mutable Values